 where $I^\h =I\cap U(\g)^\h$, cf.~\cite{Jos}.
 Identifying $\g^*$ with $\g$ through $(~|~)$, and thus $\h^*$ with $\h$, we view $\mc{V}(I)$ as a subset of $\h$.

 \begin{Pro}[{\cite[Proposition 2.5]{A12-2}}] For a level $k$ weight $\lam\in \widehat{\mf{h}}^*$, $L(\lam)$ is a $V_k(\fing)$-module if and only if $\bar \lam\in \mc{V}(\mc{I}_k)$. \end{Pro}

-The Zhu's algebra $A(V)$ is related with the Zhu's $C_2$ algebra $R_V$ as follows.
+The Zhu algebra $A(V)$ is related with the Zhu $C_2$ algebra $R_V$ as follows.
 The grading of $V$ induces a filtration of $A(V)$ and the associated graded algebra $\gr A(V)$ is naturally a Poisson algebra (\cite{Zhu96}).
 There is a natural surjective homomorphism

 of Poisson algebras (\cite[Proposition 2.17(c)]{De-Kac06}, \cite[Proposition 3.3]{ALY}).
 In particular, $\Spec (\gr A(V))$ is a subscheme of $\tilde X_V$.

 For $V=V_k(\fing)$ this implies the following.
 We have